Code-Institute-Submissions/SweetMagic/README.md

 * Ability to delete products from bag;
 * Navbar in all pages made using Bootstrap;
 * Footer with social media links in all pages;
-* Contact form on homepage sends contact requests to site email;
+* Contact form on homepage sends contact requests to site email, with sender email in CC;
-* Quotation request form (exists only on some of the products) sends quotation requests to site email;
+* Quotation request form (exists only on some of the products) sends quotation requests to site email, with sender email in CC;
 * Ability to add products to favorites;
 * Ability to remove products from favorites;
 * Allauth authentication system;